Mikeblanchard/Covid_Project/README.md

 ### Secondary Analysis

-In this analysis we will merge additional data with the existing dataframe that includes popluation data for each of the counties in the Food Supply Data Set.
-Once merged, we will use a supervised maching learning model on training two separate models for this analysis:
+In this analysis we will merge additional data with the existing DataFrame that includes population data for each of the countries in the Food Supply Data set.
+Once merged, we will use a supervised machine learning model on training two separate models for this analysis:

-#### Analysis C: Population & Obeisity
+#### Analysis C: Population & Obesity

 _Features(X)_:
   - median_age